dgaydukov/cert-aws/sa/files/sa.md

 * inspector agent - perform network (open access from NACL/SG ec2 ports) & host assessment for common vulnerabilities of open ports & apps.
 Inspector is do network scan once (or once a week), but guardDuty is monitoring system continuously.
 * Security Hub - aggregate all findings from other security services With guardDuty don't forget to subscribe for SNS, so you will get notifications once findings are ready.
-Guardduty can't work with API gateway, so if you want to implement security monitoring for api gateway it's better to use access logging + CloudWatch Alarms.
+GuardDuty can't work with API gateway, so if you want to implement security monitoring for api gateway it's better to use access logging + CloudWatch Alarms.
+Trusted IP list & threat list:
+* you can whitelist IP address so GuardDuty doesn't generate findings for this IP (in case you are sure that this IP is trusted)
+* threat list - list of malicious IP & GuardDuty will generate findings based on this list
+* you may have only 1 uploaded trusted IP list & threat list per account (in case of org - only master account can mange these 2 lists)

 ###### Security Hub
 SH - provides comprehensive view of security state within aws account and your compliance with security best practices.
 To use it you have to first enable it from aws console/cli (note you have to enable config first).